lkoppenol/train-a-train/docs/source/running.rst

 - By default, if all players are dead, the game shuts down.
 To prevent this call game_engine.play(stop_on_death=False)
 - Score is shown on a panel on the left.
 Please bring reading glasses.
 Score is calculated as distance to the finish, meaning a lower score is better!
+- Closing the window does not work, so just press the PyCharm stop button or your favorite ctrl+c alternative in your favorite command prompt alternative.

 main.py explained
 -----------------